ScottLogic/blog/_posts/2025-02-17-variance-in-java-and-scala.md

 ## Erasure

-Java has been around a long time, it wasn't util Java 5 in 2004 that generics were added.
-Java has strong guarantees of backwards compatibility requiring the new generic code needed to work with older non-generic code.
-For this to work during compilation the Java compiler removes (_erases_) the type information associated with generics.
+Java has been around a long time - it wasn't until Java 5 in 2004 that generics were added.
+Java has strong guarantees of backwards compatibility, requiring that the new generic code needed to work with older non-generic code.
+For this to work during compilation, the Java compiler removes (_erases_) the type information associated with generics.
 Generic type parameters are replaced with their bounds (usually _Object_ if no bound is specified).
 So, a `List<String>` becomes just `List` at runtime.
 As a consequence you can't check the specific type of a generic object at runtime  (e.g. `instanceof List<String>`)

 Scala on the other hand was designed with generics in mind from the start, so it didn't have the same backward compatibility constraints.
 This allowed the language designers to take a different approach to erasure.
 Scala does use erasure, but it's more nuanced.
 Some type information is retained at runtime, especially for things like method signatures and when dealing with traits.